 - White Beans.
 My swap for chicken to make this pot pie vegetarian.
 White beans are high in protein and fiber (this vegetarian pot pie has 19 grams of protein and 11 grams of fiber per serving).
 They taste rich and creamy, and they’re probably in your pantry right now.
 This pot pie tastes indulgent (in a good way) as you are eating it, and it will actually keep you full.

 - Frozen Vegetables.
-To keep the recipe as pantry/freezer-ingredient friendly as possible, I used frozen peas and carrots and frozen pearl onions.
+To keep the recipe as pantry/freezer-ingredient-friendly as possible, I used frozen peas, carrots, and frozen pearl onions.
 Not only do frozen vegetables mean that you can keep the ingredients you need to make this pot pie around for longer, but they also save you from chopping.
 Win!

 - Balsamic Vinegar.
 The secret ingredient that makes the filling pop.
 Try it before and after.
 You’ll be amazed by the difference this ingredient makes.